alkazim/eventmanagementapp/README.md

 Includes admin approval for download requests, adding an extra layer of control and security.

+## Features
+- Event scheduling with title, description, and date.
+- Customizable themes with color options.
+- Admin-controlled download approval workflows.
+- Firebase integration for real-time data storage.
+- User authentication with Firebase.

+## Technologies Used
+- Flutter
+- Firebase Authentication and Firestore
+- SharedPreferences
+-
 ## Getting Started

 This project is a starting point for a Flutter application.